Enterprise AI Governance Structure: Roles and Responsibilities

 The governance framework was real.
 The ownership was not.

-This is one of the most common governance failure in enterprise AI deployments, and it is not a policy problem.
+This is a common governance failure pattern in enterprise AI deployments, and it is not a policy problem.
 The policies exist.
 It is a structural problem.
 Governance without defined ownership is documentation, not discipline.
 The question of who inside the organisation actually runs AI governance is the question that most governance frameworks answer last, if at all.

-This article is written for IT leaders, risk and compliance professionals, and senior business stakeholders in Australian organisations that have deployed enterprise AI or are preparing to do so, and who need to understand how governance responsibility should be structured and assigned within the organisation.
+This article is written for IT leaders, risk and compliance professionals, procurement managers, and senior business stakeholders in Australian organisations that have deployed enterprise AI or are preparing to do so.
+Understanding how governance responsibility is commonly structured has direct relevance to procurement: the operating model decisions that are hardest to retrofit after deployment are most effectively addressed before vendor selection is finalised.

 Why AI Governance Ownership Is Harder to Assign Than It Looks